breannafife/childcare-loveable-prototype/README.md

-# SitterTrust — Interactive Prototype
+# TinyWatch — Interactive Prototype

 A clickable prototype for a peer-to-peer babysitter marketplace, built to test whether **video pre-screening calls** can unblock the browse-to-book funnel for providers with little or no review history.